ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Autumn/en.md

    - Fewest beatmaps lost
    - Sum of all score differences of each beatmap (`∑(total score - opponent's total score)` for each beatmap played in the group stage)
    - Dice roll
-4. The team list of each group will be decided by draw, same as the brackets of group stage.
+4. The team list of each group will be decided by a draw, and so will the brackets for the group stage.
    - According to the seed of captains, seed 1-8 as A, 9-16 as B, 17-24 as C, each group includes double A & B & C teams, 6 teams in total.
    - Round 1 bracket is A1 vs A2, B1 vs B2, C1 vs C2
    - Round 2 bracket is A1 vs B2, B1 vs C1, C2 vs A2
    - Round 3 bracket is A1 vs C1, B1 vs A2, C2 vs B2
-5. The results from the group stage will also be used for elimination quarter.
-But the specific bracket and match will be decided by draw.
+5. The results from the group stage will also be used for the elimination quarter.
+However, the bracket and match will be decided by a draw.
    - Each division has 4 quarters.
 Teams from same group won't be divided into same quarter.
 The bracket of Round of 16 must be one group #1 vs another group #4, one group #2 vs another group #3.

 ### Win conditions

 - In the Qualifier stage, players need to rank high enough to advance.
 - In the group stage round 1 and round 2, teams need to win 5 maps to win a match (best of 9).
-- In the group stage round 3 and elimination stage round of 16, teams need to win 6 maps to win a match (best of 11).
+- In the group stage round 3 and the Round of 16, teams need to win 6 maps to win a match (best of 11).
-- In Quarterfinals, Semifinals, and Finals, teams need to win 7 maps to win a match (best of 13).
+- In the Quarterfinals, Semifinals and Finals, teams need to win 7 maps to win a match (best-of-13).

 ### Match procedures